Annihilators of Koszul Homologies and Almost Complete Intersections: Acknowledgement

 \section{Acknowledgement}

-We thank Massoud Tousi, Anurag K. Singh, Linquan Ma, Kazuma Shimomoto and Kamran Divaani-Aazar for their helpful comments and valuable suggestions.
-Part of this work was done while the first author was supported by a CNPq ``p\'{o}s-doutorado no exterior" 233035/2014-1 for which he is thankful.
+A special thanks goes to S. Hamid Hassanzadeh for Proposition \ref{HassanzadehExample} as well as Lemma \ref{HilbertBurch} which are due to him, for his kind consultation which led to the correct statement of Proposition \ref{aci has e<=2}, for teaching us about his great joint paper \cite{HassanzadehNaelitonResidual} and finally for his efforts to improve the presentation of earlier drafts of the paper.
+We also thank Massoud Tousi, Anurag K. Singh, Linquan Ma, Kazuma Shimomoto, Kamran Divaani-Aazar and Jason McCullough for their helpful comments and valuable suggestions.
+We are also grateful to the referee for his/her many valuable comments, suggestions and corrections which improved the presentation of the paper.
+Part of this work was done when the author was visiting the department of mathematics of the University of Utah.
 We also would like to thank the University of Utah for its hospitality during our visit in the academic year 2015-2016 as well as for its support for this research.